Welcome!

 March 21-22, 2025

-With workshops, mentorship opportunities, and prizes for the most impactful projects, SpaceHACK is more than just a competition—it’s a platform to connect with peers, learn new skills, and make a difference.
+With workshops, mentorship, and prizes, SpaceHACK is more than a competition—it’s a chance to connect, innovate, and make an impact.

 Are you ready to hack for a better planet?